evelinakireilyte/Tastebook/README.md

 ## Project Overview

-Tastebook is a full stack application, built in 8 days as part of a group project during Software Engineering Immersive course.
-It is a complex MERN stack recipe app, allowing registered users to share, edit, review, like, comment and rate recipes.
+Tastebook - my third project - is a full stack application that was built in collaboration with [Milobedini](https://github.com/milobedini) and [Yin-wai Tse](https://github.com/yin-wai) in 8 days as part of a group project during Software Engineering Immersive course.
+It is a complex MERN (MongoDB, Express, React and Node) stack recipe app, allowing registered users to share, edit, review, like, comment and rate recipes.

 ## Deployment